 The Fairy Door Project is is a community art project led by the Ashtabula Arts Center and inspired by the Fairy Doors of Ann Arbor, Michigan.
 Local artists have created one-of-a-kind fairy doors – tiny, whimsical entryways installed at local businesses and organizations.
 Ashtabula County residents and visitors can explore and discover each stop on the fairy door trail.
+You can also check out the Ohio Fairy Gardening Festival here.

 Where to Find the Fairy Doors